0xPrateek/OpenCV-Intuition/README.md

 # ComputerVision-OpenCV3-
-This repository contains programs on openCV3 using python3.
+This repository contains programs on openCV3 using Python3.The repository will be updated further by the developer.
-Coded by :- Prateek Mishra
-website :- www.prateek-mishra.com